Medicine HOME Program

 Complex care is a growing field that seeks to improve health and well-being for people with complex health and social needs.
 This includes those who have multiple chronic medical and behavioral health conditions, combined with social barriers such as homelessness and unstable housing, food insecurity, lack of transportation, and more, which are exacerbated by systemic problems such as racism and poverty.

 The Medicine HOME Program was piloted in 2017 by a dedicated group of individuals to reduce hospital utilization and 30-day readmissions for a small cohort of patients (n=10) with sickle cell disease.
 The program consists of the multidisciplinary development of an individualized care plan (ICP) and intensive care coordination to address barriers to care.
-Based on its initial success in decreasing utilization (>65% reduction in 30-day readmissions, 40% reduction in hospital bed days), the program was funded and expanded.
-The program’s rolling active census is 25-30 individuals with approximately 45 lifetime enrollees.
+The program was funded and expanded based on its initial success in decreasing utilization (>65% reduction in 30-day readmissions, 40% reduction in hospital bed days).
+The program’s rolling active census is 30-40 individuals with approximately 85-lifetime enrollees.
 Most are among the top 1% of utilizers of inpatient care.

 The HOME Program is driven by the following guiding principles: